Machine Learning Terms and Methods

 ResNet

 Deep Residual Networks won the ILSVRC 2015 challenge.
 These networks work by introducing shortcut connection across stacks of layers, allowing the optimizer to learn “easier” residual mappings instead of the more complicated original mappings.
-These shortcut connections are similar to Highway Layers, but they are data-independent and don’t introduce additional parameters or training complexity.
+These shortcut connections are similar to Highway Layersarrow-up-right, but they are data-independent and don’t introduce additional parameters or training complexity.
 ResNets achieved a 3.57% error rate on the ImageNet test set.

 RNN

-Abbreviation for recurrent neural networks.
+Abbreviation for recurrent neural networksarrow-up-right.

 SegNet